hyperboria/peers/README.md

 * If you are hosting it on a major server provider, please provide the name and shorthand for server.
   - On digitalocean, That may be ```digitalocean sfo2```
   - On linode, that may be ```linode uswest``` or ```linode tokyo2```
+  - On AWS, use the region, followed by the city.
+Usable Server names are listed can be found on found on the [AWS WEBSITE](https://aws.amazon.com/about-aws/global-infrastructure/)

+      EX: useastnorthernvirginia,useastohio,southamericasaopaulo

 ```
 {